StevenByle/Android-Phone-Tablet-Demo/README.md

 <p align="center"><img src="http://i.imgur.com/GYRU9YT.png" title="" width="550"></p>

 <p align="center"><img src="http://i.imgur.com/qnJooQV.png" title="" width="550"></p>

-<h2>Source Code</h2>
-<p>The <a href="https://github.com/StevenByle/AndroidPhoneTabletExample">full source of this example can be found on GitHub</a>, and can be downloaded in a <a href="https://github.com/StevenByle/AndroidPhoneTabletExample/archive/master.zip">zipped format</a>, and the .apk install file is also attached below.</p>

 <h2>Summary</h2><p>Fragments are powerful tools used for building dynamic, flexible, and optimized user interfaces for Android applications.
 However, an organized design and architecture is required to get the best use of Fragments.</p>